tonitdiep/MyPlaylistReview/spec.md

-USER
+# USER
-[X] has many reviews #that they created
+- [X] has many reviews #that they created
-[X] has many playlists #that they created
+- [X] has many playlists #that they created
-[X] has many :reviewed_playlists, through: :reviews, source: :playlist #that they reviewed
+- [X] has many :reviewed_playlists, through: :reviews, source: :playlist #that they reviewed

-PLAYLIST
+# PLAYLIST
-[X] belongs to user #one who create
+- [X] belongs to user #one who create
-[X] has many reviews
+- [X] has many reviews
-[X] has many users through reviews #users that have reviewed the playlist
+- [X] has many users through reviews #users that have reviewed the playlist

-REVIEW
+# REVIEW
-[X] belongs to playlist
+- [X] belongs to playlist
-[X] belongs to user
+- [X] belongs to user

-Generate
+# Generate
-[X] 3 Models and it's migrations
+- [X] 3 Models and it's migrations

-[X] Test out objects and associations in "rails c -s"
+- [X] Test out objects and associations in "rails c -s"
 ```
+use this to display errors
 <div>
 <% if @review.errors.any? %>
   <div id="error_explanation">